Learn More About Alpha Lipoic Acid (ALA)

 What Is Lipoic Acid Used For?

-Lipoic acid is used for a great many things.
+Alpha Lipoic acid (ALA) is used for a great many things.
 For instance, too much free iron or copper in the body can cause chemical reactions that produce damaging free radical compounds that speed up aging and promote degenerative conditions such as heart disease and perhaps even cancer.

 But lipoic acid has been shown in both test-tube and animal studies to block these harmful reactions, and also to remove excess amounts of these minerals from the body.
 Its chelating effects also appear to extend to mercury, a very toxic heavy metal now widespread in our environment due to emissions from coal-fired power plants.